maksimkurb/kurb.me/content/experience/3_grid_dynamics.md

 Also I improved my skills here by taking relevant courses as a part of my career development in the company.

-- Performed technical design, development, code review, and creation of test cases for backend systems.
+- Developed backend components and implemented unit test cases under the guidance of the senior developer, achieving 85% code coverage and passing all quality gates.
-- Prepared demo-scripts and showed demo.
+- Conducted peer code reviews using Git workflow processes, identifying 15+ potential bugs and improving team code quality standards.
-- Worked with Scrum methodology.
+- Created and presented technical demos to stakeholders in the international team every week following the Scrum methodology.